davidrg/ckwin/doc/ssh-readme.md

   set term type linux
   set term remote utf8
   ```
-  For convenience, you can create a file called `k95custom.ini` in the same
+  For convenience, you can just uncomment these lines in the default
-  directory as k95g.exe and place these commands there so that they're run
+  `k95custom.ini` file included in the CKW distribution so that they're run
-  automatically every time you start C-Kermit.
+  every time you start C-Kermit.
 * If you find your session disconnecting when left idle, try enabling the
   heartbeat feature with the `set ssh heartbeat-interval` command.
-* The keyboard interactive authentication method doesn't seem to work so it's
-  disabled by default for now.
-See the *Supported Authentication Methods*
-  section for more details.
 * Connecting through proxy servers is not currently supported

 ## Differences From Kermit 95